Finding the Main Point

 Sometimes, headings are conventional .
 For example, in scholarly research essays in many fields, headings such as “method,” “results,” and “discussion” tell an experienced reader what kind of information to expect in each of those sections.

-Even if you don’t find any headings, sometimes you’ll see extra space between paragraphs, often with a decorative symbol (like ‡).
+Even if you don’t find any headings, sometimes you’ll see extra space between paragraphs, often with a decorative symbol (like ‡ or ***).
 Even though these dividers have no heading, you can still treat them as sections, but without the information that a heading would provide.

 Using Sections to Plan Your Reading

 When you have a long text—longer than you can read in one sitting—you can use sections to divide up your time.
-Think about how long it takes you to read a page in that kind of text and estimate how much reading you can or want to do at one time.
-If you are taking good notes as you go, you’ll have reminders of what you have read, so you’ll be able to pick the text back up quickly, but it’s easier to pick up at a section break than in the middle of a section.
+Think about how long it takes you to read a page of that kind of text and estimate how much reading you can or want to do at one time.
+If you are taking good notes as you go, you’ll have reminders of what you have read, which means you’ll be able to pick the text back up quickly.
+However, it’s easier to pick up at a section break than in the middle of a section.

 Texts Without Obvious Section Breaks